-Sage Advocacy received funding through the KA2 - Cooperation for innovation and the exchange of good practices stream of Erasmus+.
-The project will focus on safeguarding older persons’ legal and human rights through active citizenship, an inter-generational approach, and involves a partnership between Sage Advocacy (Ireland), BAGSO (Germany), Pro Senectute (Austria), and Tulip Foundation (Bulgaria).
+Sage Advocacy received funding through the KA2 - Cooperation for innovation and the exchange of good practices stream of Erasmus+, administered by Léargas.
+The project will focus on safeguarding older persons’ legal and human rights through active citizenship, an inter-generational approach, and involves a partnership between Sage Advocacy (Ireland), Pro Senectute (Austria), Tulip Foundation (Bulgaria) and BAGSO (Germany).

 On 15th November 2022, Sage Advocacy hosted the first 3-day teaching, training, and learning event from this project.
 The theme of this event was Human Rights & Older Age – Where Rhetoric meets Reality.
 The activities sought to ground rhetoric around human rights issues with the experiences and perspectives of older people, professionals, and state bodies.